-Can I use the pill to delay my period? (which ones)
+Which pills can I use to delay my period?

 Taking the contraceptive pill can stop or delay your periods, but you cannot depend on it to do this as it affects everyone differently- some people may find they get spotting or irregular bleeding for the first few months of taking their pill.

 When you get to the end of your pill pack, you can skip your 7 day break and go straight onto the next pill pack which will mean you do not have the withdrawal bleed that you'd expect to get during your break.

 If you are on the progestogen only pill (mini pill):